This article is part of our larger real estate investing guide available here.

 Real Estate Mutual Funds

-Also structured as a pooled fund, a mutual fund is an investment vehicle structured as a company, which pools its clients’ money together and invests on behalf of them.
+Also structured as a pooled fund, a mutual fund is an investment vehicle structured as a company, which pools its clients’ money together and invests on their behalf.
 Rather than owning assets directly, mutual fund investors own shares of a mutual fund and the fund itself owns the investments that it acquires and manages.
 Mutual funds can earn investors returns in the form of dividends during ownership and appreciation upon the sale of fund shares.

 Real estate funds generally invest in investment vehicles that own real estate, such as real estate stocks or REITs, but can also invest directly into real estate assets.
 They can also focus on any type of real estate or offer a mix of residential, commercial, and industrial.

 Investment minimums, fee structures, portfolio allocation also vary by fund.
 Securities Exchange Commission (SEC) regulations require mutual funds to allocate at least 80% of their assets to the investment type that’s implied in the name of the fund.
 But, a fund’s name can be deceptive, and mutual funds are legally able to invest across industries and asset classes.
-It’s important for investors to have the acumen needed to understand the costs and fees that come with this investment, and the assets contained within their investment.
+It’s important for investors to understand which assets compose a mutual fund as well as the costs and fees that come with it.

 A real estate investment trust (REIT) is a company that makes debt or equity investments in commercial real estate.
 Generally, REITs offer a portfolio of income-producing real estate to investors.
 Investors buy shares of the REIT and earn income from its debt and equity investments in the form of dividends.
 Like mutual funds, REITs were created as a way to give ordinary investors public access to real estate investments.
 By law, a REIT must earn at least 75% of its gross income from real estate and invest at least 75% of its assets in real estate.
 Additionally, it must distribute at least 90% of its taxable income to shareholders each year.